+The MCAT is a computer-based, multiple-choice exam which takes a whopping seven-and-a-half hours to complete.
+Since 2015, following a revamp of the exam by the AAMC, the MCAT is comprised of four sections: Chemical and Physical Foundations of Biological Systems; Critical Analysis and Reasoning Skills (CARS); Biological and Biochemical Foundations of Living Systems; and Psychological, Social, and Biological Foundations of Behavior.
 The Chemical and Physical Foundations of Biological Systems section is comprised of 44 passage-related questions and 15 standalone, non-passage-related questions, for a total of 59 questions, which the test taker is allocated 95 minutes to complete.
 This section tests a student’s physical sciences knowledge in the context of biological sciences, and wraps in a fair amount of biochemistry.
 Breaking down the Chemical and Physical Foundations of Biological Systems section by undergraduate course, the section tests General Chemistry (30%), Physics (25%), Organic Chemistry (15%), Biochemistry (25%), and Introductory Biology (5%) is also included in this section of the test.

 The Critical Analysis and Reasoning Skills (CARS) section of the MCAT consists of 53 passage-related questions, which the student is given 90 minutes to complete.
 The CARS section does not require any prior information or substantive knowledge, as all information necessary to answer the questions is included in the exam.
 This section is designed to test the student’s ability to analyze arguments, synthesize passages, and identify underlying assumptions and inferences.